symbol/symbol-docs/source/getting-started/first-application.rst

 Writing your first application
 ##############################

-This guide will take you through the NEM development cycle.
-First, we will architect our solution combining some built-in features available in Catapult, such as :doc:`Mosaics <../concepts/mosaic>` and :doc:`Accounts <../concepts/account>`.
+This guide will take you through the |codename| development cycle.
+First, we will architect our solution combining some built-in features available in |codename|, such as :doc:`Mosaics <../concepts/mosaic>` and :doc:`Accounts <../concepts/account>`.
 Then, you will record your first transaction on the blockchain.

 **********
 Background
 **********

 The secondary ticket market, also known as the resale market, is the exchange of tickets that happens between individuals after they have purchased a ticket from an initial vendor.
 The initial vendor could be the event website, an online ticket vending platform, a shop, or a stall at the entrance of the event.

 Buying a ticket from someone that is not the initial vendor does not necessarily only mean to pay more for the ticket.
-The is the chance to be a victim of buying a fake or duplicate ticket, where the initial original vendor can't do anything to solve the issue.
+There is the chance to be a victim of buying a fake or duplicate ticket, where the initial original vendor can't do anything to solve the issue.

 *************************
 What do we want to solve?